Guide To Effective Cross-Browser Testing

-- For testing browsers created by Microsoft you can use virtual machines provided through modern.ie (free of charge).
-This is specially helpful because you are not able to run all Microsoft browsers even if you are using Windows.
-These virtual machines include Internet Explorer 8, 9, 10, 11 and Microsoft Edge.
+- For testing browsers created by Microsoft, you can use virtual machines provided through modern.ie (free of charge).
+This is especially helpful because you are not able to run all Microsoft browsers even if you are using Windows.
+These virtual machines include Internet Explorer 8, 9, 10, 11, and Microsoft Edge.

 Advantages of BrowseEmAll

-- Browsers are not really installed and therefor don’t clutter your bar / start menu.
+- Browsers are not really installed and therefore don’t clutter your bar/start menu.